Sons, sons-in-law, relatives of politicians throw their hat in poll ring in Kerala | Politics

-A plethora of politicians' relatives--including sons, daughters and sons-in- law, are in fray for the April 6 Assembly polls in Kerala, hoping to cash in on their legacy to woo voters.
+A plethora of politicians' relatives--including sons, daughters and sons- in-law, are in the fray for the April 6 Assembly polls in Kerala, hoping to cash in on their legacy to woo voters.

 Chief Minister Pinarayi Vijayan's son-in-law P A Mohammed Riyas, the national president of Democratic Youth Federation of India (DYFI), is making his debut in the Assembly polls from Beypore, while Congress leader K Muraleedharan, MP and Padmaja Venugopal, children of former Chief Minister late K Karunakaran have been fielded from Nemom and Thrissur respectively.